gradosevic/ag-custom-admin/readme.txt

 * Custom WordPress admin title.
 Using custom title templates
 * Added option for removing blog title from top bar
 * Fixed missaligned menu when using custom content types plugins
+* Fixed bug "Save button does not work" caused by unescaped characters in footer text and custom button names
+* Updated AGCA buttons styles

 = 1.2.7 =
 * WordPress 3.5 compatible